 Dinner at Bird & Jim

 Luckily, the delicious options and drinks at Bird & Jim (a great new restaurant in Estes Park), kept us distracted from the bad weather.
-We were given some yummy champagne, since we were celebrating our anniversary, and happily toasted ourselves as we admired the modern, yet rustic decor and special touches of the restaurant.
+We were given some yummy champagne, since we were celebrating our anniversary, and happily toasted ourselves before devouring our meal.

-Speaking of treats, we shared one of the BEST desserts we’ve ever had.
-It was a raw almond and chocolate brownie with cashew frosting, brittle and fresh fruit.
+We ended with one of the BEST desserts we’ve ever had.
+It was a raw almond and chocolate brownie with cashew frosting, brittle, and fresh fruit.
 I had no idea vegan desserts could be so heavenly.
-And Buddy, who was extra skeptical, even agreed.
+(So happy Estes Park finally has some good vegan options!)

 You know how water doesn’t seem to want to boil when you just watch the pot?
 Well, apparently the clouds don’t like to pass by when being stared at all day either.
 After spending some time enjoying a meal instead of supervising the weather, we walked out to clear-enough skies.
 Hallelujah!
 Let’s change and do this thing!